Avinashpuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mariadb/docker_deployment.md

 ## Connect to Database using EC2 instance

-To connect to the database, we need the `public-ip` of the instance where MariDB is deployed.
+To connect to the database, we need the `public-ip` of the instance where MariaDB is deployed.
 We also need to use the MariaDB Client to interact with the MariaDB database.

 ```console
 apt install mariadb-client